Cosmic-Infinity/split-it-all/README.md

 </p>
 <br/>

 6. `width.au3` reads the text file to get the location of the image.
 It then calculates the number of horizontal splits it can perform based on the split width hardcoded in the script.
 It then writes that number in the first line of the text file.
+Control is then returned to `split.bat`
 <p align="center">
 <img width="272" alt="calculating possible splits" src="https://user-images.githubusercontent.com/64971616/229289488-6095f86c-0148-48e5-96b6-b3e433184351.png">
 <br/> Vertical splits are NOT performed as it was not required for my use case <br/>